dotnet/aspire-samples/samples/DatabaseMigrations/README.md

     }
     ```

-2. Open a command prompt in the `DatabaseMigrations.ApiService` directory and run the EF Core migration tool to create a migration named **MyNewMigration**.
+2. Open a command prompt in the `DatabaseMigrations.MigrationService` directory and run the EF Core migration tool to create a migration named **MyNewMigration**.

     ```bash
-    dotnet ef migrations add MyNewMigration --project ..\DatabaseMigrations.ApiModel\DatabaseMigrations.ApiModel.csproj
+    dotnet ef migrations add MyNewMigration
     ```

     The preceding command:

-      * Runs EF Core migration command-line tool in the `DatabaseMigrations.ApiService` directory. `dotnet ef` is run in this location because the API service is where the DB context is used.
+      - Runs EF Core migration command-line tool in the `DatabaseMigrations.MigrationService` directory.
+        - `dotnet ef` is run in this location because it will be used as the default target project for the new migration and the tool will run the startup code in `Program.cs` to find and configure the context to be used.
-      * Creates a migration named `MyNewMigration`.
-      * Creates the migration in the `DatabaseMigrations.ApiModel` project.
+      - Creates the migration named `MyNewMigration` in the `DatabaseMigrations.MigrationService` project.

-4. View the new migration files in the `DatabaseMigrations.ApiModel` project.
+3. View the new migration files in the `DatabaseMigrations.ApiModel` project.

+> [!NOTE]
+> To remove the unapplied migration you need to run `dotnet ef migrations remove --force`.
+The `--force` switch tells the tool to avoid connecting to the database

 ## Run the app